Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Experimental Results

 \subsection{Validations of the Safe Learning Framework via Simulations of a Quadrotor}

-In this experiment, we empirically validate Theorem \ref{maintheo} (i.e., Lyapunov stability of the safe set after an unexpected and abrupt change of the agent dynamics) and the motivations of using a online kernel method working in the RKHS $\H_{\psi^Q}$ (see Section \ref{subsec:adaptiveRL}) for action-value function approximation, and test the proposed framework for simulated vertical movements of a quadrotor.
+In this experiment, we empirically validate Theorem \ref{maintheo} (i.e., Lyapunov stability of the set of augmented safe states after an unexpected and abrupt change of the agent dynamics) and the motivations of using an online kernel method working in the RKHS $\H_{\psi^Q}$ (see Section \ref{subsec:adaptiveRL}) for action-value function approximation.
+We also test the proposed framework for simulated vertical movements of a quadrotor.
 We use parametric model for the agent dynamics and nonparametric model for the action-value function in this experiment.
 The discrete-time dynamics of the vertical movement of a quadrotor is given by

 where $\Delta t\in(0,\infty)$ denotes the time interval, ${\rm x}_n$ and $\dot{\rm x}_n$ are the vertical position and the vertical velocity of the quadrotor at time instant $n$, respectively.
 When the weight of the quadrotor is $0.027{\rm kg}$, the nominal model is given by $h_1=1,\;h_2=9.81$, and $h_3=1/0.027$.
 Let the time interval $\Delta t$ be $0.02$ seconds for the simulations, and the maximum input $2\x0.027\x9.81$.